defi-wonderland/specs/specs/interop/shared-lockbox.md

 ### `SuperchainConfig`

-An example implementation could look as follow:
+An example implementation could look as follows:

 ```solidity
 // The Shared Lockbox contract